 PRESENTATION GUIDELINES (INNOVATION/INVENTION FOR PROFESSIONAL & HIGHER EDUCATION [UNIVERSITY, POLYTECHNIC, COLLEGE] CATEGORIES)

-Video presentation MUST NOT EXCEED TEN (10) minutes.
+Video presentation MUST NOT EXCEED SIX (6) minutes.

 Participants are encouraged to structure their presentation according to the following format: